tarunsachdeva/blog/_posts/2018-08-31-growing-up-everywhere.markdown

 I've reflected a lot on my own childhood, as I'm sure many new parents do.
 My childhood was characterized by movement - my father worked as an officer in the Indian Diplomatic corps, and we moved to different countries in three year stretches until I was 18, when I settled in Canada.

 I was born in New Delhi, India in July of 1981.
 When I was an infant, we moved to Copenhagen, Denmark.
-I don't remember much of anything there, but my parents tell me I spoke Danish pretty well.
-I remember none of it.
+My parents tell me I spoke Danish pretty well but I remember none of it.

 The next post was Lilongwe, Malawi, a small country above South Africa.
 I started school in Malawi at a British School.